iurygoulart23/iurygoulart23/README.md

 </p>

-- 👯 I’m looking to collaborate on **on data science and data analytics projects**
+- 👯 I’m looking to collaborate **on data science and data analytics projects**
 - 💬 Ask me about **Tecnology, data science, data analytics; i will be glad to help :)**
 - 📫 How to reach me **iurygoulart@icloud.com**